mattstone/Plus-Ultra/README.md

 Modern Rails 7 Hotwire app with no Javascript build complexity.

 Note: Not production ready.
 Still work in progress.
+Aim is to be completed in Feb 2024.

 ## 1. Marketing